 - if the dispute is about money and one of the parties is bankrupt

 - if there is an agreement and the two of you are not in dispute

-- if you or your ex-partner doesn’t usually live in the country.
+- if you or your ex-partner usually lives abroad.

 Benefits of mediation

 It’s often a good idea to at least explore mediation as an option because there are important benefits which could make things easier for you, such as:

 - you get to choose what is important to be discussed

 - you make the final decisions, rather than a judge.
 If you go to Court, a judge will make the decisions, which you will then have to abide by, whether you want to or not